Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 } RefreshProofResponse;
 ~~~

-The request contains a bearer token obtained from the Add Chain endpoint
+The request contains a bearer token obtained from the Add Chain endpoint in the
-({{add-chain}}) in the `bearer_token` query parameter, and the position of a log
+`bearer_token` query parameter, and the position of a log entry in the
-entry in the `position` query parameter.
-The bearer token is encoded with
+`position` query parameter.
+The bearer token is encoded with URL-safe base64,
-URL-safe base64, described in {{Section 5 of !RFC4648}}.
-The `position` query
+described in {{Section 5 of !RFC4648}}.
+The `position` query parameter MUST
-parameter MUST either be the subsequent log entry issued after the provisional
+either be the subsequent log entry issued after the provisional tree head (if
-tree head (if any) associated with `bearer_token`, or be a log entry issued less
+any) associated with `bearer_token`, or be a log entry issued less than or equal
-than or equal to `max_behind` milliseconds in the past.
+to `max_behind` milliseconds in the past.

 The response body is RefreshProofResponse.
 The `prefix` field contains an
 inclusion proof from the Prefix Tree stored at the requested log entry,